 To plead not guilty to a FCC ticket, you will need:

 - Your traffic ticket (or a copy of your ticket).

 Send the above to the Fine Collection Center:

 Jefferson City, MO 65110

-If eligible, you can request for an old traffic ticket to be taken off your driving record.
-You will need to provide your Missouri driver's license number or Social Security number (SSN) to the MO Department of Revenue (DOR) either:
+You’ll need to provide your MO driver's license number or Social Security number (SSN) and submit a request to the Missouri Department of Revenue (DOR):

 Missouri Department of Revenue